-In addition to this research service, I attend the annual CSEA Super Seminar in Las Vegas.
+In addition to this research service, I have often attended the annual CSEA Super Seminars.
 This is an outstanding opportunity for me and many other EA's, CPA's and attorneys to keep abreast of the latest trends, laws and procedural updates through presentations from highly respected tax attorneys and other professionals from around the U. S. I also am an active member of the National Association of Enrolled Agents and the California Society of Enrolled Agents.
 These organizations provide valuable materials, updates and resources that assist their members in providing their clients with effective representation and guidance.

-I hope these five reasons merit your confidence in my ability to effectively represent you in your tax controversy, or to provide you with tax preparation or consultation services.
+I hope these five reasons merit your confidence in my ability to effectively represent you in your IRS or State tax controversy, or to provide you with tax preparation or consultation services.
 I take my representation responsibilities to my clients very seriously.
 Much of my practice is based upon referrals.
-Working closely and effectively with clients in getting them the best possible resolution to their tax controversy is the most effective way to grow a business based upon client recommendations.
+Working closely and effectively with clients in getting them the best possible resolution or settlement to their tax controversy is the most effective means to grow a business based upon client recommendations.

 Tax Practice Areas

 The four broad categories of services that I offer are:

 There are many self-help income tax return preparation products on the market today for preparing your 1040, 540 and other tax returns.
 Some of these products are actually quite good - particularly if you have some basic understanding of income tax law.
 Two of the better-known products use the interview technique to guide its user through the process of preparing their own income tax returns for the IRS and their State.